mrbusche/backseatfan.com/_posts/2010-08-18-brett-favre-press-conference-hes-really-back.md

   </p>

   <p>
-    Seriously, he looks just like the Pedophile/ killer that was in the movie &#8220;Lovely Bones&#8221;.
+    Seriously, he looks just like the Pedophile/ killer that was in the movie "Lovely Bones".
   </p>

   <p>